tracel-ai/burn/contributor-book/src/getting-started/setting-up-the-environment.md

 ## General

-there are a few commands you want to run prior to any commit for a non-draft PR:
+There are a few commands you want to run prior to any commit for a non-draft PR:

 1. `cargo clippy --fix --allow-dirty`, this will run clippy and fix any issues it can, the allow dirty flag is required whenever you have uncommitted changes
 2. `cargo fmt --all`, this will run rustfmt on all files in the project